Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

 Numerous papers have provided a construction of solutions that exhibit a Kasner-like singularity.
 Most of these works concern cosmological spacetimes and employed Fuchsian techniques in regimes where the discussion in Sect.\,\ref{subsec:genKasner} suggests that one might expect the singularity formation to be dynamically stable.

-{\bf Gowdy symmetry.} The first result of this type \cite{KR} yielded the construction of analytic solutions with Gowdy symmetry.
+{\bf $\bullet$ Gowdy-symmetry.} The first result of this type \cite{KR} yielded the construction of analytic solutions with Gowdy-symmetry.
 The analyticity assumption was removed in \cite{Ren}.
 See also \cite{St} for more general topologies and \cite{ABIL2} for a treatment in generalized wave gauges.

-{\bf Polarized and half-polarized $\mathbb{T}^2$-symmetry.} Analytic singularities under polarized $\mathbb{T}^2$-symmetry were first constructed in \cite{IK}.
+{\bf $\bullet$ Polarized and half-polarized $\mathbb{T}^2$-symmetry.} Analytic singularities in polarized $\mathbb{T}^2$-symmetry class were first constructed in \cite{IK}.
 The analyticity assumption was later removed in \cite{ABIL}, where the authors also constructed half-polarized solutions.

-{\bf Polarized or half-polarized $U(1)$-symmetry.} Polarized and half-polarized $U(1)$-symmetric analytic solutions with $\mathbb{T}^3$ spatial topology were constructed in \cite{IM}.
+{\bf $\bullet$ Polarized or half-polarized $U(1)$-symmetry.} Polarized and half-polarized $U(1)$-symmetric analytic solutions with $\mathbb{T}^3$ spatial topology were constructed in \cite{IM}.
 More general topologies were later treated in \cite{CBIM}.
-We note that the polarized and half-polarized notions used in these works are defined at the singularity, i.e. at $t=0$, by eliminating free functions relative to a given ansatz, in the spirit of \eqref{metric.heur}, \eqref{heur.omega.cond}.
+We note that in these works, the authors defined their notion of polarized and half-polarized solutions at the singularity, i.e., at $t=0$, by eliminating free functions relative to a given ansatz, in the spirit of \eqref{metric.heur} and \eqref{heur.omega.cond}.

-{\bf Einstein-scalar field or stiff fluid.} The first construction of singular solutions without symmetries was carried out in \cite{AR}.
+{\bf $\bullet$ Einstein-scalar field or stiff fluid.} The first construction of singular solutions without symmetries was carried out in \cite{AR}.
 The authors studied the Einstein-scalar field and Einstein-stiff fluid systems and used Fuchsian techniques to construct analytic solutions whose ``final Kasner exponents'' (see the last point of Remark~\ref{R:TIMEDEPENDENTFRAMES} and Proposition~\ref{prop:tk}) are all positive.

-{\bf Sub-critical Einstein-matter systems.} In \cite{DHRW}, the authors extended the results of \cite{AR} by constructing singular, analytic, Kasner-like solutions without symmetries to various Einstein-matter systems and to the Einstein-vacuum equations in $1+\mydim \geq 11$ dimensions.
+{\bf $\bullet$ Sub-critical Einstein-matter systems.} In \cite{DHRW}, the authors extended the results of \cite{AR} by constructing singular, analytic, Kasner-like solutions without symmetries to various Einstein-matter systems and to the Einstein-vacuum equations in $1+\mydim$ dimensions with $\mydim \geq 10$.
 As in the present paper, the solution regimes treated in \cite{DHRW} were sub-critical in the sense that the solutions exhibited the crucial bound \eqref{FRAMEheur.crit} for the spatial Ricci curvature.
-Roughly, our present work shows that the solutions constructed in \cite{DHRW} are \emph{dynamically stable} under Sobolev-class perturbations of their initial data near their Big Bangs, at least for the scalar field and vacuum matter models.
+Roughly, our present work shows that an open set of solutions constructed in \cite{DHRW} are \emph{dynamically stable} under Sobolev-class perturbations of their initial data near their Big Bangs, at least in the vacuum and scalar field matter model cases.